Biometric data, such as DNA, fingerprints and custody photographs, has commonly been used in policing for many years.

-We have introduced a Scottish Biometrics Commissioner Bill to the Scottish Parliament to set up a new independent Biometrics Commissioner.
+The Scottish Biometrics Commissioner Act created the role of a new independent Biometrics Commissioner.

-- support and promote the adoption of lawful, effective and ethical practices for the collection, use, retention and disposal of biomtric data for criminal justice and policing purposes
+- support and promote the adoption of lawful, effective and ethical practices for the collection, use, retention and disposal of biometric data for criminal justice and policing purposes

 - keep under review policy, practice and the law covering biometric data